SFDO-Tooling/CumulusCI/docs/robotframework-tutorial.rst

 The first thing we want to do is create a test that verifies we can get to the listing page of the custom object.
-This will let us know that everything is configure properly.
+This will let us know that everything is configured properly.

 Open up your favorite editor and create a file named ``MyObject.robot`` in the folder ``robot/MyProject/tests``.
 Copy and paste the